Calculations for Revenue Plans Created on Subscription Events

 Straight-Line, by Even Periods Method

 This method divides the revenue amount evenly across all periods.
-Currency amounts are not prorated based on the number of days in any period.
+Currency amounts aren't prorated based on the number of days in any period.
 The virtual actual plans treat the charge period as the period.

-The forecast plan has seven periods and a revenue amount of $600.
-The last period includes the amount needed to correct rounding the previous periods.
+The forecast plan spans seven periods with a total revenue of $600.
+The last period adjusts for any rounding errors in the previous periods.

-The virtual plans have a revenue amount of $100.
-The monthly charge amount is divided equally between the two periods shown as A and B in the following table.
-The actual revenue plan line is the sum of the calculations for:
+Each virtual plan has a revenue amount of $100.
+The monthly charge is split evenly between the periods A and B, as shown in the following table.
+The actual revenue plan line is the sum of calculations for:

 -